 Angeleno is open every Saturday fro 12-8 and Sunday 12-6.

 Jasper Dickson was born and raised in Northern California.
 His father was a home winemaker who would take Jasper along when he would go wine tasting.
 It was there that the seeds were sown.
 The smell of fermenting and aging wine.
 The mythic character of wine barrels and tanks, The bucolic, breathtaking vibrant greens of the surrounding vineyards.
 All made an impression that would last a lifetime.
 Soon, Jasper moved to Los Angeles, the city that would inspire him and become his home for his adult life.
 In 2015 he met Juan Alonso and fell in love with the Alonso Family Vineyard in Agua Dulce.
 This, combined with a deep dive into Los Angeles’ forgotten wine history, convinced him that the city could have and deserved to have its own local wine.
 The stage was set.

-Along the way, Amy became obsessed with understanding this complex and joyful thing that is wine - what it is, how it came to be, and why it is all so different.
-Amy became single-mindedly obsessed when she volunteered to help winemakers during harvest.
-She decided by the end of the first day that nothing on earth was more fun than cleaning wine barrels, shoveling waist-deep grapes out of a fermenter, picking fruit in the earliest hours of the day and spending countless sober and not-so-sober hours with the soulful, hard-working types who gravitate towards the winemaking path.
+Amy Luftig Viste grew up outside Cincinnati, Ohio.
+She moved steadily west over time, pursuing a career in public policy and health care access.
+Along the way, Amy fell in love with this complex and joyful thing that is wine.
+Amy became single-mindedly obsessed when she volunteered with California winemakers during harvest.
+She decided by the end of the first day that nothing on Earth was more fun than cleaning wine barrels, shoveling waist-deep grapes out of a fermenter, picking fruit in the earliest hours of the day and spending countless sober and not-so-sober hours with the soulful, hard-working types who gravitate towards the winemaking path.